 Last, but not least, remember our discussion about themes and store design in Step 3?
 At anytime, you can change the look and design of your store by changing your theme.
 See BigCommerce’s huge selection of available themes by heading to Storefront > Theme Marketplace:

 Here, you can preview how your store will look in any of them without a commitment.
 Click on any theme to see a full Demo, and to Preview with Your Store.
 I saved this bit for last since I find it easier to judge if a theme is right for your store after you’re somewhat familiar with the system and have your categories and products set up.

 You can follow these 9 steps to get a BigCommerce online store set up in a short time.
-But, we’ve only scratched the surface of all that BigCommerce’s mighty platform can do to help you grow a successful online business.
+But, we’ve only scratched the surface of all that BigCommerce’s mighty platform can do to help you grow a successful online business that can survive and thrive on today’s internet.
 After building your store, head over to their tutorials to learn how to get the word out with email marketing, list products on sales channels like Amazon, eBay and Facebook, manage your orders efficiently from day one, and much more.

 BigCommerce is just one of many terrific ecommerce platforms out there, but I think it’s a top pick for any startup since it’s truly a platform that grows with your needs.
 Plus, their pricing, even for the top-tier plans, is very reasonable.
 I’ve migrated stores across several platforms in the past and believe me, it’s no picnic.
 I’m moving my friend’s Bentley Drinkware store to BigCommerce for many reasons, but one overrides them all: I don’t want to have to do it again.
 That says it all.

 Have you used BigCommerce?
 We’d love to hear from you.
 Please share your thoughts and experiences in the comments below.